Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Results

 \subsubsection{Real mosaics}

-We find similar results for the real data mosaics as for the simulated single exposures, namely that PSFEx produces the most complete models of the PSF structure.
-Figures \ref{fig:f444wAprMos} and \ref{fig:f115wAprMos}-\ref{fig:f277wAprMos} suggest that in the main, \texttt{ShOpt} is less successful at modeling the finer details of the PSF, particularly at longer wavelengths.
+We find similar results for the real data mosaics as for the simulated mosaics exposures, namely that each PSF fitter produces similarly high quality models.
+Figures \ref{fig:f444wAprMos} and \ref{fig:f115wAprMos}-\ref{fig:f277wAprMos} suggest that in the main, both \texttt{ShOpt} and PSFEx are able to model the finer details of the PSF at all bandpasses analyzed.

-In the short wavelength filters, Figure \ref{fig:f115wAprMos} shows that the PSFEx model captures significantly more detail than the median \texttt{ShOpt} model, which appears featureless.
-The \texttt{ShOpt} model is also prone to the same over-subtraction in the perimeter of the core of the PSF as seen in the simulated single exposures.

-Although the MAE and MRE are consistent between the two fitters, the residual maps shown in Figures \ref{fig:f277wAprMos} and \ref{fig:f444wAprMos} present clear evidence that \texttt{ShOpt} under-performs PSFEx at capturing the details of the PSF core hexagonal structure and outer wings.
-In these two instances, \texttt{ShOpt} produces PSF models that contain all the requisite structure but are spread out over too large an area.

-Discrepancy in the performance of PSFEx and \texttt{ShOpt} is further supported by the values of median and mean reduced $\chi^2$ in Table \ref{tab:Apr_Real_table}, as well as the distributions of reduced $\chi^2$ in Figures \ref{fig:apr_chi_sq_mean} and \ref{fig:apr_mosaic_chisq_distribution}.
-While at short wavelengths, the reduced $\overline{\chi^2}$ values are consistent within error bars, at long wavelengths, the \texttt{ShOpt} $\overline{\chi^2}$ differs from PSFEx at the 5 $\sigma$ level.
-Even if the discrepancy is driven by extreme outliers---as suggested by the long tail of the \texttt{ShOpt} $\chi^2$ distribution in Figure \ref{fig:apr_mosaic_chisq_distribution}---the median reduced $\chi^2$ values for \texttt{ShOpt} are twice the value of the PSFEx models.
+The high model fidelity for each fitter is further supported by the values of median and mean reduced $\chi^2$ in Table \ref{tab:Apr_Real_table}, as well as the distributions of reduced $\chi^2$ in Figure and \ref{fig:apr_mosaic_chisq_distribution}.
 We do not run PIFF on the real mosaics due to timing costs; the real data mosaics cover tens of thousands of pixels, and PIFF fits did not reliably converge.